 Symptoms

-- Muscle Weakness: Decreased muscle tone.
+- Muscle Weakness: Decreased muscle tone, leading to a "waddling" gait.

 Skeletal Deformities